 However, whichever type of training you choose, you will also need to practise when you are driving on your own.
 If you do not normally drive far, then you will need to find opportunities to spend more time in the car to get this practice.
 You will also need to be very familiar with the Highway Code, so you may have to allocate some time to this.

-Once you have purchased the Skills For Life package, then all you will have to pay for is petrol for your car and probably a copy of the Highway Code.
+Once you have purchased the Advanced Driver package, then all you will have to pay for is fuel for your car and probably a copy of the Highway Code.
 Your only other investments are time and commitment (See FAQ 6.).

 Advanced Driving is designed for ordinary drivers, and we do not make it hard.
 On the other hand, we do not make it easy, and you will be required to commit time and effort to changing your driving habits and learning new skills.
-It is unlikely that you will pass the test just by turning-
+It is unlikely that you will pass the test just by turning-up to the sessions.

-When you pay for your Skills For Life package, you are paying the main IAM, and the fee covers:
+When you pay for your Advanced Driver package, you are paying the main IAM, and the fee covers:

 The transfer to the local group (we are the Nottingham local group) covers:

 - Membership of the local group for one year